0x416c616e/AdiaScript/README.md

 # Syntax

-Here's an example of how to write AidaScript:
+Here's an example of how to write AdiaScript:

     # this is a comment
     click 400 500